Investigation Discovery Analysis

 SCHEDULING STRATEGIES:

 A mix of repurposed acquisitions combined with catchy-named originals comprise ID’s schedule.
 Premieres run nearly every night of the week, leading to nightly averages with no major fluctuations, a different scheduling strategy from many other networks in the cable landscape.
-While theme nights are a little hard to discern (since the theme of the network is basically "investigation mysteries," Friday nights have traditionally featured programs about murders and relationships (In March, FATAL VOWS, WHO THE BLEEP, and BLOOD RELATIVES.)
+While theme nights are a little hard to discern (since the theme of the network is basically "investigation mysteries," Friday nights have traditionally featured programs about murders of people in relationships (DEADLY WOMEN, and newcomers PRETTY BAD GIRLS and WIVES WITH KNIVES.)
 While most programs are hours, ID is open to half-hours, and usually airs two episodes back-to-back in the timeslot.

 Source: The Nielsen Company's National Television Audience Sample

-ID's growth is fueled by new series premieres.
-With 2 new series premiere in April, ID's year-to-year numbers were up in overall HH demos, as well as in Women 25-54.
-Still, as more networks are starting to compete for the female crime space, ID has started to see more night-to-night ratings fluctuation than it has in months past.
+With 3 series premieres in February, ID had a solid month.
+However, as more networks are starting to compete for the female crime space, ID has started to see more night-to-night ratings fluctuation than it has in months past.
+Still, numbers remain strong for most returning and signature series, and with a slate of premieres on board for this year, we expect audiences to continue to grow for the network.

-April saw the premiere of two new series, MURDER IN PARADISE on Saturday 4/13, and I WAS MURDERED on Wednesday, 4/24.
-Despite above-average performances by the new series in the 9pm, and later in the month, in the 10pm timeslot, the night was down in overall viewers 4% compared to last year.
+Top shows for ID notoriously have some kind of "hook" - whether it's a sexy title, topic, or story-telling method.
+This month was no exception, with REDRUM (murder cases, told backward), taking the top spot in ratings among the female demographics for the month.
+REDRUM, along with the sexily-titled MY DIRTY LITTLE SECRET (which replaced January's sexily titled EVIL TWINS), led Tuesday nights to a 38% growth in overall viewers compared to February 2012, and solid growth among the female demographics as well.
+The night is the second strongest of the week for ID.

-Wednesdays were another story.
-The night was up 24% compared to last year, and was among the stronger nights of the week for ID.
-I WAS MURDERED outperformed all other shows on Wednesday night during the month.
+Another program to score big this month was ON THE CASE WITH PAULA ZAHN, which anchors the Sunday night schedule in the 10pm slot.
+This off-network acquisition remains a signature series for ID, and pulled in numbers well above-average for the night.
+The series has remained strong, and grown its audience significantly from a year ago.
+48 HOURS ON ID, in the 8pm slot, in comparison, lost viewers throughout the month.
+Sundays also saw the premiere of CATCH MY KILLER in the 9pm slot on 2/17.
+Numbers were above average in its debut, but fell in the second week.

 It's clear that ID has tremendous momentum and an influx of new programming to keep viewers compelled and coming back for more.
 For producers, it's also one of the few places that will potentially greenlight a paper pitch - just make sure your stories haven't been... "done to death."
 In the coming months, look for more originals from ID and look for a few more risks for ID to expand their mystery genre.